 The ventilating machine weakens the body and impairs its ability to cope with the disease that it has in the first place because instead of directing its resources to recovery, it is now busy trying to heal the open wound in the throat.

-The longer the ventilating lasts, the ventilator mechanically introduces the air into the lungs, degenerates the diaphragm, and therefore, even if it somewhat beneficial, after prolonged use the person is left with a degenerate diaphragm and with very limited breathing capacity.
+The longer the ventilating lasts, the ventilator mechanically introduces the air into the lungs, degenerates the diaphragm, and therefore, even if it is somewhat beneficial, after prolonged use the person is left with a degenerate diaphragm and with very limited breathing capacity.